The Harlequin

 Anita Blake, Vampire Hunter

-Anita Blake, Vampire Hunter consists of thirty primary books, and includes one additional book that complement the series but is not considered mandatory reads — series is set to expand with the upcoming release of one more book.
+Anita Blake, Vampire Hunter consists of thirty primary books, and includes one additional book that complement the series but is not considered mandatory reads and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.